 By now the band's line up was made up of singer / keyboardist Gary Brooker, non-performing lyricist Keith Reid, organist Matthew Fisher, bassist David Knights, guitarist Ray Royer and drummer Bobby Harrison.
-The bands first single was "A Whiter Shade Of Pale".
-It shot up the record charts on both sides of the Atlantic and by July, 1967, it was the number one selling song in the world and instantly defined something new: 'classical rock'.
-It's the melding of rock's electric guitar, powerful vocals and bombastic drums with thoughtful lyrics and the artful complexities of classical melody and arrangement.
+The band's first single, "A Whiter Shade Of Pale", shot up the record charts on both sides of the Atlantic and by July, 1967 was the number one selling song in the world and instantly defined something new: 'Classical Rock'.
+It's the melding of Rock's electric guitar, powerful vocals and bombastic drums with thoughtful lyrics and the artful complexities of classical melody and arrangement.
 The song was performed and recorded at Olympic Studios in London, England, using session drummer Bill Eyden.
 A few days later, the song was re-recorded with the band's drummer Bobby Harrison, but that version was discarded and one of the original mono recordings was chosen for release.

-'A Salty Dog,' the third album, turned out to be one of the group's most accessible, best-selling efforts.
+"A Salty Dog", their third album, turned out to be one of the group's most accessible, best-selling efforts.
 After the album was completed, producer-writer-singer Matthew Fisher departed.
-He had not had much opportunity to sing (a solo on one or two songs at best) and most of the songs were Brooker-Reid's.
-There wasn't even a Brooker-Reid-Fisher credit for 'A Whiter Shade of Pale,' despite Matthew's trademark organ work (which, contrary to popular belief, was not lifted directly from anything in Bach, but was only inspired by a few passages in old Johann's work).
+He had not had much opportunity to sing (a solo on one or two songs at best) and most of the songs were Brooker / Reid's.
+There wasn't even a Brooker / Reid / Fisher credit for "A Whiter Shade of Pale", despite Matthew's trademark organ work (which, contrary to popular belief, was not lifted directly from anything by Bach, but was only inspired by a few passages in his work).

 On September 25, 1991, Gary Brooker and Matthew Fisher began touring again as Procol Harum.
 Robin Trower had declined to join them, and the guys who had been on Brooker's last solo album were now Procol band members.
 There was an ominous note in the booklet of the new album declaring it was 'dedicated to Barrie James (B.J.)
 Wilson who will always be with us.'
 Most Procol fans, had no idea that he had been in a coma for some time.
 And that, on October 8, 1990, he had passed away.

-The new 'Prodigal Stranger' album showed early promise, but didn't sell well.
-The 1995 'Symphonic Procol Harum' wasn't an official Procol Harum release, but it did have Gary Brooker, Matthew Fisher and Robin Trower and some guest vocalists.
-It was followed by 'Within Our House,' a solo CD from Gary that included the new Brooker / Reid title track and a few old and new Procol numbers backed by a choir, string quartet and various Procol band members, including bassist Dave Bronze and drummer Mark Brzezicki.
+The new "Prodigal Stranger" album showed early promise, but didn't sell well.
+The 1995 "Symphonic Procol Harum" wasn't an official Procol Harum release, but it did have Gary Brooker, Matthew Fisher and Robin Trower and some guest vocalists.
+It was followed by "Within Our House", a solo CD from Brooker that included the new Brooker / Reid title track and a few old and new Procol numbers backed by a choir, string quartet and various Procol band members, including bassist Dave Bronze and drummer Mark Brzezicki.

 Procol Harum had toured Switzerland, Norway and Denmark in 2006 and much of Europe in 2007, but there was no band activity in 2008.
 Shows in Norway and Finland were scheduled for July, 2009, but Gary Brooker's vocals were severely hampered after he fell off a pile of road-side logs in Finland and broke several ribs.
 It took until October of that year before Brooker was fully recovered and the band went on to four concerts in Hagen (Germany), Drammen (Norway), Moscow and St Petersburg.
 A four disc retrospective called "All This and More", was released in the Fall of 2009.